 After graduating from law school, Aaron leveraged his state tax experiences to work as an associate at PricewaterhouseCoopers LLP’s New York City office in their State and Local Tax Income and Franchise department, assisting large clients with both income tax consulting and compliance services.
 At PwC, he also gained experience responding to corporate, pass-through, and personal income tax audits, as well as responding to notices and successfully abating penalties for his clients in a multitude of jurisdictions, including New York.

-Aaron currently resides in Syracuse with his wife, Sheridan, and their English bulldog, Beanie.
+Aaron currently resides in Syracuse with his wife and their dog.

 SYRACUSE UNIVERSITY COLLEGE OF LAW, Syracuse, NY